 In Alabama we are legally considered church schoolers, not homeschoolers.
 We enroll our children in a Church School, sometimes called a church cover school, a covering or an umbrella school.
 These church schools are not actual bricks and mortar schools, but a service offered to homeschoolers and often thought of as part of a church's mission to its members and/or community.
 And since there are so few rules set by the State to oversee church schools (both the bricks and mortar type and those offered as a service to homeschoolers), the church schools themselves are free to set their own rules and regulations as they deem necessary.
 And we are free to pick and choose amongst those church schools to find the one that best suits us.
 It might be that your family desires a church school that requires testing.
 Or one that requires its members to be of a particular religion.
 Or one that does not care at all about your religion (or lack thereof).
 Or one that requires monthly reporting.
 Or one that requires yearly reporting.
 Whatever your family's needs are, likely there is a church school that will work for you.

 If you don't find a church school that suits your needs and you belong to a church, you might consider asking your church to begin a church school for homeschoolers.
 Also, many people decide that since they home church, they will be their own church school.
-Over the past several years this has been occurring with more frequency.
+Over the past decade or so, more and more families are choosing the option of forming their own church school.
 If this is an option that appeals to you, I suggest you ask around on the various Alabama e-mail lists for others who are doing the same and talk with them.
 Know the Alabama laws governing church schools.
 Be prepared to defend your belief (in a court of law) that your home is your church.
 I don't say this to scare you, simply to urge you to be informed and knowledgeable.
 One never knows when the homeschooling climate might take a sudden change for the worse in Alabama and who might be the first to be a test case in the court systems.
-My guess is that it'll be the individual family church school rather than the large church-sponsored church schools, but that's only my guess.
-There is also an e-mail list for individual families who form their own church school for their own family.
-You can find that list in the E-lists Directory on the Alabama page.
+My guess is that it'll be the individual family church school rather than the large church-sponsored church schools.
+NOTE: In 2013 ALSDE (Alabama State Department of Education) proposed the creation of a Board of Non-public education and also created a handbook to provide "information pertaining to the establishment, creation, and licensing of all non-public schools operating in the state of Alabama."
+(I will be posting more information about the 2013 proposals soon on the LeapingFromTheBox.com blog.

 Disclaimer: The information provided here is based upon my personal experience and those individuals I have come in contact with.
 In no way should any information on this site be considered legal advice.
-I urge everyone to familiarize themselves with the State of Alabama Education Code and to seek out other web sites pertaining to homeschooling.
+I urge everyone to familiarize themselves with the State of Alabama Education Code, to seek out other web sites pertaining to homeschooling, and talk to your own legal counsel.
 Do not rely solely upon what you find at any one site!

 Alabama Homeschool FAQs